 10. I need to feed the dog.

 Do any of those resonate with you?
 It’s normal to be suspicious of unknown or unfamiliar things!
 Our brain can perceive them as threats, and is very good at diverting us away from things it thinks might be risky.
 We all naturally have strong in built avoidance tendencies, though we can overcome them.
-There’s usually a solution or a way to overcome difficulties.
+There’s usually a solution or a way to overcome difficulties and embrace change.